 Here are the best VPN services for Mobile banking

 3. Avoid clicking on links or downloading attachments that come from unexpected emails or SMS messages.
 Or even WhatsApp messages.
 Never click on any links claiming to come from your banks’ website.
 You had better access to your bank directly from your mobile browser.
 Also, never share any information about your banking details over email, SMS, or a phone call.

 4. Remember always to log out immediately after you are through with your banking activities.
 You should also avoid clicking on options like ‘Remember me’ or ‘keep me logged in.’
 Though most banking apps typically log you out after a short time, it’s an excellent security practice to be extra cautious and log out.

 5. Never store your banking information like login ID/Password, Credit/Debit Card Number, and any other sensitive banking credentials on your mobile phone.

 6. Another important security measure is to always secure your phone with a password or PIN.
 In case your phone gets lost, the person who gets it can use your shopping apps.
 Also, your phone should always be in auto-lock mode.

-7. Lastly but equally important, you should use only reliable mobile security apps.
+7. Lastly, but equally important, you should use only reliable mobile security apps.
 Such apps ensure that you do not land on a fake or malicious website designed to steal your banking credentials.
 The app will also automatically block fraudulent and malicious apps from getting installed on your devices.

-In summary, it is important to point out that there’s no single approach to being safe online and more so when you embrace mobile banking.
+In summary, it is essential to point out that there’s no single approach to being safe online and more so when you embrace mobile banking.
 A holistic approach is what is needed.
 Therefore, the seven mobile banking security tips in this article and others that we may not have mentioned will work to secure your mobile banking.